 Note to drafters: Option A below should only be included where the Commonwealth intends to use the Pan-European Public Procurement On-Line (PEPPOL) framework under any resultant Contract.
 If the Commonwealth does not intend to use the PEPPOL framework, Option A and the Note to Tenderers should be removed prior to RFT release.

-Note to tenderers: The option selected below will depend on the tenderer’s response to clause 2.9 of Annex A to Attachment A in to the Conditions of Tender.
+Note to tenderers: The option selected below will depend on the tenderer’s response to clause 2.9 of Annex A to Attachment A to the Conditions of Tender.